Eng-Mohamed-Sharaf/Eng-Mohamed-Sharaf/README.md

 # Mohamed_Sharaf

-Software Engineer seeking for front end development with React
+Software Engineer seeking for Embedded Software development with C

-I'am working on learn Node.js and Mongo to become a MERN FullStack developer
+I'am working on learn C and C++ to become a Embedded Software developer